ubccr/ccrdocs/pages/software/building.md

 Users can request software be installed by CCR staff by submitting a new [issue on GitHub here](https://github.com/ubccr/software-layer/issues/new).
-Please provide the name of the software or library you're interested and any specific details such as the URL where the software can be found.
+Please provide the name of the software or library you're interested in and any specific details such as the URL where the software can be found.
 We also encourage you to [search the issues here](https://github.com/ubccr/software-layer/issues) to see if another user has already submitted a request.
 Users are strongly